tesselle/dimensio/README.md

   ggplot2::stat_ellipse() + # Add ellipses
   ggplot2::theme_bw() + # Change theme
   khroma::scale_colour_highcontrast() # Custom color scale
+#> Warning: The following aesthetics were dropped during statistical transformation: label
+#> ℹ This can happen when ggplot fails to infer the correct grouping structure in
+#>   the data.
+#> ℹ Did you forget to specify a `group` aesthetic or to convert a numerical
+#>   variable into a factor?

 ## Highlight petal length
 plot_individuals(X, colour = "group", size = "group", group = iris$Petal.Length) +